bitpay/spree-bitpay/README.md

 ## Plugin Testing

-The BitPay Spree connector uses RSpec and Capybara to perform integration testing.
-To set up and run the tests, execute the following steps:
+The BitPay Spree connector uses RSpec, Capybara, and Poltergeist to perform integration testing.
+To set up and run the tests, you must install PhantomJS, as described [here](https://github.com/teampoltergeist/poltergeist#installing-phantomjs).
+Then execute the following steps:

-    git checkout [REPO NAME]
-    cd [REPO NAME]
     bundle install
     ./testapp.sh
     rake